 3. Assess Learning & Give Feedback

-- Provide frequent opportunities for students to play, sing, explain, write or otherwise make clear what they have or have not learned.
+- Provide numerous opportunities for students to play, sing, explain, write or otherwise make clear what they have or have not learned.
 Regular assessments reinforce student learning and enable teachers to identify learning gaps.

 - Avoid excess talking during music lessons; students learn best by doing and reflecting, so focus lessons on playing or singing paired with student self-evaluations.

-- Given frequent, concise, non-judgmental feedback.
+- Give frequent, concise, non-judgmental feedback.

 - High-frequency, low-magnitude assessments and feedback are the rocket fuel of deep learning.

 - In contrast, low-frequency, high-magnitude assessments – e.g., in courses where grades depend on midterm and final exam scores – promote shallow learning and rapid forgetting.

 - Here are examples of two written self-assessments I created for music students who use The Musician’s Way